GabMus/linuxgamingcentral-website/README.md

 `git clone https://github.com/linuxgamingcentral/website.git`

-Change into the `website` directory, then add the Terminal theme's submodules:

-`git submodule add -f https://github.com/panr/hugo-theme-terminal.git themes/terminal`

-After that you should be able to run the site locally (make sure you have the `hugo` package installed on your system before running):
+Change into the `website` directory.
+You should be able to run the site locally (make sure you have the `hugo` package installed on your system before running):

 `hugo server -D`